Why Paula Vennells’ profound Christian faith should have been a big red flag for the most senior roles at the Post Office

 I want to say now that, despite the media and public vilification of her, I always found Paula to be a very decent and caring person.
 I also found her to be extremely intelligent and perceptive, and someone with an extraordinary ability to absorb information and learn as she worked.
 That said, in no way am I trying to defend her in the context of what has horrifically panned-out at the Post Office; I’m simply making observations about the very positive side of how I found her at the particular time I knew her well.

 The above perhaps explains why fellow directors and including the MD she reported to, just didn’t seem to see this weakness because they were only exposed to the big strategic decisions she was making.
-There were though times when even her board colleagues must have seen there was a problem, and I’ll cite an example of an extreme piece of misjudgement on Paula’s part: She was giving a presentation to about 200 of us from head office, which would have been managers over a certain grade plus her fellow directors.
+There were though times when even her board colleagues must have seen there was a serious problem, and I’ll cite an example of an extreme piece of misjudgment on Paula’s part: She was giving a presentation to about 200 of us from head office, which would have been managers over a certain grade plus her fellow directors.
 Things were running a bit late in the afternoon, and once close to 5.00pm a number of us would have been thinking about the need to be getting off home (I was a single parent at the time so I certainly was).
 Having run through a very good presentation about aspects of the transformational change the business was and needed to go through (and she was always a great presenter), she finished off by saying that she needed to leave the meeting because, and I roughly quote, “I have two young boys to pick up, get home and feed”.
 The vast majority of us in the room sat there aghast, because not only did a good percentage of us also have similar family responsibilities, but none of us were going anywhere fast as she wasn’t the last speaker on.
 It was a shocking lack of judgement and no doubt not planned at all but instead stated in the spur of the moment, and, as ever, delivered with a degree of self-assurance that only she could display.

 Moving onto Whitbread, it was much the same story but by this time I’d worked out how to better manage up – which often involved countering her overt confidence with my very own when I knew she was wrong.
 And in fairness, she did generally respect such a situation, and certainly wasn’t a person who would overrule you just for the sake of it.
 I also worked out that the very action of challenging Paula provided her with some brief and important thinking time to reappraise her initial judgement.